Part VIII

 It is about recognizing the ongoing, recursive nature of growth—the spiral path—and learning to dance with its inherent rhythms of expansion and contraction as a natural part of living.

-Ultimately, it is about allowing the Dragon’s integrated wisdom, power, and presence, understood through the lens of integrated archetypal dynamics, to inform every facet of your life, making the path manifest through your actions and being.
+Ultimately, it is about allowing the Dragon’s integrated wisdom, power, and presence to inform every facet of your life, making the path manifest through your actions and being.

 The Spiral Path: Recursive Becoming